slbailey/Retrovue/docs/components/program-director.md

 - **Future-Proof**: The design accommodates complex producer implementations without cluttering a single file

 This package design reflects the architectural principle that **Producers are swappable capability providers behind a common protocol** - the package structure makes this principle concrete and enforceable.

+ChannelManager and ProgramDirector must only depend on the public surface exposed by retrovue.runtime.producer (and by producer/base.py).
+They are not allowed to import or manipulate internal details of specific producer implementations.
+ChannelManager can construct/select a Producer and tell it what to play, but it cannot reach into that Producer's internals (for example, it cannot manage ffmpeg subprocesses directly).

 ## Summary